 With this disruption during my first United points purchase I accidentally purchased the wrong number of miles — only enough for myself and not for my wife.
 Whoops.

 Unfortunately, the program had ended and there was no more discount.
 I emailed United Airlines ([email protected]) and explained that I meant to buy 80,000 miles instead of 40,000 (total) and that I’d like to take advantage of the discount because they blocked my transaction.
-No problems here, they let me make another purchase as an honoured the discount.
+No problems here, they let me make another purchase, while honouring the discount.